kayamy/nocode-mac-app/readme.md

 # Almost there!

 With all of this in place, go inside of the `bubble-mac-app` folder.
-You can now run `npm start`, the `npm` command comes with NodeJS, which we installed earlier.
+You can now run `npm` commands, the `npm` command comes with NodeJS, which we installed earlier.

+- First, install all the project-specfic dependencies with `npm install`
+- Then launch the project with `npm start`

 This should launch the starter project, and look like this

 PLAATJE VAN MAC APP